ovska/FlameCsv/README.md

 </p>

 # Features
+- **TL;DR:** Blazingly fast, trimmable and easy-to-use feature-rich CSV library
 - **Usage**
-  - Straightforward API with minimal fiddling unless needed
+  - Straightforward API with sensible defaults but deep configuration
-  - Supports reading both `char` and `byte` (UTF-8)
+  - Support both sync and async, using either `char` or `byte` (UTF-8)
-  - Read from `TextReader`, `Stream`, `PipeReader`, `ReadOnlySequence`, `string`, etc.
+  - Read from almost any source, including `TextReader`, `Stream`, `PipeReader`, `ReadOnlySequence`, `string`
-  - Write to `StringBuilder`, `TextWriter`, `Stream`, file, etc.
+  - Write to almost any source, including `TextWriter`, `Stream`, `StringBuilder`, `PipeWriter`, file, etc.
-  - Converter API similar to System.Text.Json
+  - Options and Converter API similar to System.Text.Json for familiarity
-  - Provides low-level types to manually parse CSV
+  - Access to raw CSV field slices for high-performance manual processing
 - **Data binding**
-  - Supports both binding to classes/structs and reading records and individual fields manually
+  - Read classes/structs/records directly, or enumerate records and fields one-by-one
-  - Supports binding to CSV headers, or column indexes
+  - Support for headerless CSV
-  - Supports complex object initialization, e.g. a combination of properties and constructor params
+  - Supports complex object initialization patterns such as a mix of constructor parameters and properties
 - **Configuration**
-  - Easy configuration for converting numbers, dates and many other built-in types
+  - Built-in support for common .NET types, including enums and nullable value types
   - Supports both RFC4180/Excel and Unix/escaped CSV styles
+  - Customizable field separator, quotes, and escape characters
-  - Automatic newline detection between `\n` and `\r\n`
+  - Automatic newline detection between `\n` and `\r\n`, or explicit configuration
+  - Configure converters on a per-member basis
+  - Apply configuration to any type with assembly-targeted attributes
 - **Performance**
+  - SIMD-accelerated parsing for blazing (or flaming?) fast performance
   - Built with performance in mind from the ground up
-  - Minimal allocations when reading records asynchronously
+  - Near-zero allocations internally when reading and writing CSV
-  - Near-zero allocations when reading records synchronously
+  - Fast manual field reading and writing of whole records or individual fields
-  - Near-zero allocations when enumerating CSV (e.g. peeking fields)
+  - Benefit from either cached reflection-based or pre-compiled sourcegenerator-based binding
 - **Source generator**
+  - No reflection or dynamic code needed even for complex type binding patterns
+  - All reading and writing APIs have a source-generator equivalent
-  - NativeAOT / trimming compatible
+  - Ideal for NativeAOT and trimming scenarios
-  - Same feature list and API as reflection based binding

 # Examples